Date of publication: October 2020

 Chief Justice Helen Murrell, Head of Council

-The ACT Judicial Council receives a steady number of complaints from across the community.
-The Council’s complaint-handling role contributes to a fair and accountable judiciary for the Australian Capital Territory.
+Photo of Chief Justice Helen Gay Murrell The ACT Judicial Council (the Council) receives a small but steady number of complaints from across the community.
+The Council’s complaint handling role contributes to a fair and accountable judiciary for the Australian Capital Territory.

 This year, the Council took steps to raise awareness in the community about its role.
-The Council published a brochure about making complaints which is available from courts and legal centres in the ACT.
-The brochure explains the Council’s powers and functions, gives examples of the types of complaints that can be made and outlines the process for lodging complaints.
+The Council updated its website, improving information about making complaints and explaining the Council’s powers and functions, giving examples of the types of complaints that can be made and outlining the process for lodging complaints.

-The Judicial Council is comprised of the Chief Justice of the ACT Supreme Court, the Chief Magistrate of the ACT Magistrates Court, an appointed legal practitioner and an appointed member of the community.
-The Council is supported by a Principal Officer and two staff members.
+The Council is comprised of the Chief Justice of the ACT Supreme Court, the Chief Magistrate of the ACT Magistrates Court, an appointed legal practitioner and an appointed member of the community.
+The Council is supported by a Principal Officer.
+The Principal Officer is the Commonwealth and ACT Ombudsman, Michael Manthorpe PSM who is supported by members of his staff.

 The Council can consider complaints about the behaviour and the physical or mental capacity of a judge of the ACT Supreme Court, or of a magistrate of the ACT Magistrates Court.